matthemsteger/redux-first-router-restore-scroll/README.md

 })
 ```

 To implement a custom backend storage for scroll state, pass a custom `stateStorage` object.
-The object should implement the methods as described by [scroll-behavior](https://github.com/taion/scroll-behavior).
+The object should implement the methods as described by [scroll-behavior](https://github.com/taion/scroll-behavior) as well as a function called `setPrevKey` that keeps track of the previous key.
+See the default [sessionStorage backed example](https://github.com/faceyspacey/redux-first-router-restore-scroll/blob/master/src/SessionStorage.js).

 ```js
 import restoreScroll from 'redux-first-router-restore-scroll'